Loading Update: 4/19/2019 3:10:16 PM

-PCC loading is available 24-7 until further notice.
-Please be sure that your contact information is updated with the PCC program.
+PCC loading will be available Wednesday the 24th and Thursday the 25th, 7AM-5PM.
+Please check back for updates.
+If you have not been receiving E-mails about PCC loading hours, please be sure that your contact information is updated in the PCC program.
+Contact us at 320-329-4160, or 320-329-4130.
 Product at the pit may be damp and/or sticky.
 If this product will cause you problems please consider whether the PCC meets your needs.
 As a reminder overloaded trucks MUST go back to the loading area to remove product.
 No products of any type may be off loaded by the road or on the scale.

 When picking up lime from the factory (vs. the pit), please advise truckers to be conscientious of pedestrians and the posted road signage (i.e. 15 mph, 5 mph/no dust zone, rail yard crossings and stop signs).
 Specifically, extreme caution should be taken when crossing any railroad tracks, including the single track leading to pellet lead-out which must be crossed in order to be loaded with lime.
 We have had several near misses with the locomotive Be aware that the e due to lime haulers ‘racing’ to cross over the pellet track to get loaded.
 All drivers must wear Hi-vis safety apparel at all times and locations if they step out of their truck.